OSTASIEN Verlag

 • 2010

-• Review of "Robert J. Anthony, Jane Kate Leonard, Dragons Tigers, and Dogs.
-Qing Crisis Management and the Boundaries of State Power in Late Imperial China (Ithaca, New York: East Asia Program, Cornell University, 2002)", Monumenta Serica (2009), pp. 551-553.
+• "Robert J. Anthony, Jane Kate Leonard, Dragons Tigers, and Dogs.
+Qing Crisis Management and the Boundaries of State Power in Late Imperial China (Ithaca, New York: East Asia Program, Cornell University, 2002)", Monumenta Serica (2009), 551-553.

 • 2009